 The United States Supreme Court has never approved any kind of testing for employees in non-sensitive positions, including suspicion-based testing.However, reasonable suspicion testing is widely believed to be justified for all government employees, and the Tennessee Attorney General appears to be of the opinion that such testing is permissible regardless of the sensitive nature of the position.
 Until the issue has been settled, it may be unwise to test any employees in non-sensitive positions.
 Even for employees in sensitive positions, the inquiry does not end here.
 There must be a reasonable, individualized suspicion of on-duty drug use or impairment.Uncorroborated tips and “hunches” are not enough.
 In addition, courts have routinely held that suspicion of off-duty drug or alcohol use will not justify testing unless it results in on-the-job impairment.
 For example, a district court in Tennessee found that an employer’s concerns that off-duty drug use could impair performance on-site were legitimate for employees at the Oak Ridge nuclear weapons plant where the potential harm to society that could be caused by an impaired employee was “irretrievable” and “catastrophic.”A statement quoted by the Tennessee Attorney General is instructive on this point: “The state, as employer, simply has no business trying to ferret out private misconduct that does not affect job performance.”

 Random testing is the most problematic of all the testing methods, and courts have been reluctant to allow random testing except in situations where the potential for harm to the public as a result of employee impairment is particularly compelling.
 Courts have been reluctant to subject the average public employee who has given no indication of wrongdoing to a procedure so offensive as being compelled to produce bodily fluids for examination by his or her employer.
 Random testing has been upheld by the Supreme Court for customs agents involved in front-line drug interdiction and those who carry firearms, and customs agents who are entrusted with truly sensitive classified information affecting national security.
 Federal district courts in Tennessee and the Sixth Circuit Court of Appeals have allowed random testing of firefighters, policemen who carry firearms and workers at nuclear weapons plants.Other courts have allowed random testing only in positions that have been determined to involve compelling public safety concerns.
 The courts are by no means uniform in their determination of what constitutes a sufficient public safety concern to justify random testing, and the law is rapidly developing as new cases are decided and old ones overturned.
-The Tennessee Attorney General has issued an opinion that random testing is unconstitutional unless the position involves public safety.
+The Tennessee Attorney General has issued an opinion that random testing is unconstitutional unless the position involves public safety, and an opinion that blanket random testing of all county employees and elected officials would not pass constitutional muster.
 Although the Tennessee Supreme Court has not made any determination on this issue, the Massachusetts Supreme Court has determined that random drug testing, even of police and firefighters, is unconstitutional under the Massachusetts constitution.

 Post-accident testing was allowed by the Supreme Court in Skinner for railroad employees who were directly involved in an accident.
 The testing must be limited to those employees who actually could have caused the accident.
 Lower courts, including the Sixth Circuit, have allowed post-accident testing of mass transit drivers.Written policies and procedures must be in effect and the information disseminated to the employees.